Volodymyr Pravyk: Commander of the Third Watch

 By 1986, Pravyk was the commander of the fire brigade's third watch, and a lieutenant in the MVD.

 The fourteen-man watch he commanded was not known for a high degree of discipline.
 In the words of Major Leonid Telyatnikov, the commander of the fire brigade: "It was a highly distinctive unit.
 You could say that it was a unit of individuals,... everyone was on his own.
 There were a great many veterans there, a great many mavericks."
 According to historian Serhii Plokhy, the men of the third watch sometimes "took advantage of [Pravyk] and occasionally let him down".
 The local men who filled the ranks were often related or from the same villages, and their longstanding relationships were hard for his authority to penetrate.
 Nevertheless, Pravyk led by example, and was attentive to the needs and desires of his subordinates.
 He brought their concerns and requests for time off and improved living conditions directly to Telyatnikov.
 He once publicly opposed his commander over what punishment a subordinate of his was to receive for confusing dates and missing his shift, calling for leniency in addressing the misunderstanding.
 The firefighters of his shift held him in high regard.
 Leonid Shavrey, a firefighter and squad leader in the Third Watch, is quoted as saying:

-Pravyk was a very good guy.
-Brainy and competent.
-He was very knowledgeble about radio engineering, which he loved very much.
-He was something of a master with light shows or repairing receivers and tape recorders.
-And he got along well with the men.
-A fine commander.
-He could settle any question: if you approached him, he would see to it promptly.

 In his time with the brigade, Pravyk helped to design and install a remote-control door-opening mechanism for the fire station's garage- which was a rare feature in the Soviet Union at the time.
 At the time of the accident, he was planning to continue his education and further his firefighting career by attending a Higher Fire-Engineering School, which would qualify him for a position as a senior officer.